Managing Short Links

 Editing the Destination URL

-You can change where a short link redirects without changing the short link code itself.
-This is one of the most powerful features of short links -- if you have already shared a link on business cards, in print materials, or across social media, you can update its destination without needing to re-share a new URL.
+You can change where a short link points without changing its code.
+If you've already shared it on business cards, print materials, or social media, just update the destination -- no need to re-share a new URL.

-- In the short links list, find the link you want to update.
+- Find the link you want to update.

-- Click Save to apply the change.
+- Enter the new destination URL.
 The update takes effect immediately.

 Editing a short link's destination URL while the short link code stays the same